cogini/buildroot_ec2/README.md

-The `board/ec2/launch-instance-from-volume.sh` launches an instance by making a snapshot of the volume, turning the snapshot into an AMI, then launching it.
+The `board/ec2/launch-instance-from-volume.sh` launches an instance by making a snapshot of the volume, turning the snapshot into an AMI, then starting it.
 I normally run it from my local machine, not the build instance.

 Set up an AWS profile in `~/.aws/credentials`